 As someone who is considered intelligent and exceptionally reasonable, I question EVERYTHING (especially the messages I receive psychically).
 Following or believing something, or someone, on blind faith, without personal experience, is just foolish.
 However, at some point, especially in an investigation, you have to be open to the personal experience.
 Did he, or one of his producers get a reading from a psychic?
 Did they look into the study of psychicism by leading university researchers?
 What about “evidential mediumship” (which is what I practice and is practically a requirement for any medium in his UK homeland)?

 Evidential mediumship is the new wave in psychic work.
-It is messages and information which couldn’t possibly be know to the psychic before a reading.
+It is messages and information which couldn’t possibly be known to the psychic before a reading.
 The information from an evidential medium is of such high-caliber that there is no doubt of its validity.
 It is information which can’t be found via Google or private investigation.
-Also note that I have a full-time (and exhausting) day job during the week, and I charge $50 for a reading.
+Also note that I have a full-time (and exhausting) day job during the week, and I charge a fair price for a reading.
 I don’t have the time or money to invest in researching or PI’s.

 Here is an example of evidential mediumship: I was reading for one of my regular Tarot clients (I see her around 4 times a year) and her adult daughter who was getting married the following week.
 Her grandfather came through with the usual messages of love (not evidence), but then he kept saying to me “something old, something new, something borrowed, something blue. something blue. something blue.
 Tell her about the something blue.”
 So I said, “He keeps repeating this over and over and really focusing on “the blue”.
 They looked at each other and kind of gasped.
 The mother then told me that, just that morning, she had gifted her daughter with a blue handkerchief to carry as her “something blue” in the wedding.
 It was embroidered with a quote from a song that her grandfather always sang to her.
 Not only that, the something old and borrowed happened to be from the passed grandparents as well.
 It was a very personal gift from a mother to her daughter.
 There was no discussion about it before the reading, and there was nothing to be found by “Googling” or going to their social media accounts.
 It was simply a way for the grandfather to share evidence that he was with them during this happy familial time.
 He went on to note that they were doing an “unusual” wedding dance (they were and had been taking lessons), and he also mentioned a problem with the rear driver’s side tire of his granddaughter’s vehicle (they drove mom’s car that day, so again, I couldn’t know this).
 She did confirm that her rear driver’s side tire had a slow leak which forced her to fill it with air that morning.
 The hits kept on coming, and it was a truly wonderful experience.
 I should also note that they did not pay me for the mediumship reading.
 It was a short 15-minute session after I completed their card readings (which were also relevant to them both).